Inducted into the RI Heritage Hall of Fame in 1986

 In 1959, the Providence Reds of the American Hockey League held a Diamond Jubilee Celebration in honor of Brother Adelard for his contributions to hockey.

-The truth is that Brother Adelard was importing Canadian talent to Woonsocket.
-Adelard will tell you so, and he’s still around to do so.
-Last Feb.
-5, his 100th birthday, was Brother Adelard Day throughout Rhode Island, and he received letters from President Reagan and Bobby Orr, as well as plaques from Pope John Paul II and Jean Beliveau, patron saint of the Montreal Canadiens.
+His 100th birthday in 1984 was proclaimed Brother Adelard Day throughout Rhode Island.
+He received letters from President Reagan and Bobby Orr, as well as plaques from Pope John Paul II and Jean Beliveau, patron saint of the Montreal Canadiens.

 Brother Adelard Beaudet passed away in 1990 at age 106.